roshan-poudhyal/SCT_ML_1/README.md

 from raw data preprocessing, feature engineering, visualization, to model building and evaluation – all done in a clean Jupyter Notebook environment.

 ---

-📌 _Note: The trained model is over 25MB and cannot be hosted directly on GitHub.
-Please use the Drive link above to access it._